 What is the Benefit of the NTL Claims Cost Threshold increase?

 The benefit of the increase in the NTL claims cost threshold for large employers means that NTL claims can accumulate higher total costs before they will be included in the total claims costs for the year.

 Under the previous threshold:

-If an employer has 5 NTL claims with costs under $1,300 each, the total for those claims would not be included in the claims cost amount used calculate WCB premiums.
-If an employer has 5 NTL claim with costs of $1,400 each, all costs associated with those 5 claims would be included.
+If an employer has 5 NTL claims with costs under $1,400 each, the total cost of those claims would not be included in the claims cost amount used calculate WCB premiums.
+If an employer has 5 NTL claim with costs of $1,500 each, all costs associated with those 5 claims would be included.

 Under the new threshold:

 The increase in the threshold is WCB’s way of recognizing changes in the general cost of living.
-The acknowledgement that it costs more to provide the same level of care and service now than previously also supports a continuing incentive for employers to report work-related incidents without fear of the repercussions reflected in higher premiums.
+An acknowledgement that it costs more to provide the same level of care and service now than previously.
+It is also a way to ensure employers to report work-related incidents without fear of the repercussions reflected in higher premiums.

 Why Report Minor NTL Claims?